vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 A: A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
 The major difference between them is the complexity.
 Libraries contain a number of methods that a developer can just call whenever they write code.
 React js is library and Angular is Framework.
 The `framework` provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
 If a `library` is used, the application calls the code from the library.

+A library is a piece of code that we can incorporate in our existing project via a CDN or as a package.
+A library does not affect our project structure whereas a framework is a structured set of libraries and packages implementing a perticular methodology that we have to follow to create a project.

+A framework is a set of pre-written code that provides a structure for developing software applications.
+A library, on the other hand, is a collection of pre-written code that can be used to perform specific tasks.

+A `Library` is a collection of pre-written code that provides specific functionalities or features.
+It is designed to be reused across different projects to save development time and effort.
+- **Control**: When using a library, the developer maintains more control over the overall structure and flow of the application.
+The developer decides when and how to use the library's components and functions.
+- **Usage**: Libraries are generally used to solve specific tasks or provide utilities.
+They are often "called" by the developer's code to perform specific actions or computations.
+- **Inversion of Control**: In a library, the developer controls the flow of the application.
+The library doesn't dictate the overall structure or architecture of the application.
+For instance, React.js is a JavaScript library developed by Facebook.
+React is primarily concerned with rendering UI components and managing their state and updates.
+It can be integrated into different project setups and combined with other libraries to create complete applications.

+A `Framework` is a structured, pre-designed architecture that provides a foundation for building an entire application.
+It dictates the overall structure, flow, and design patterns of the application.
+- **Control**: When using a framework, the developer gives up some control over the application's structure and flow.
+The framework enforces certain conventions and rules that the developer must follow.
+- **Usage**: Frameworks are used to build entire applications.
+They provide a foundation and a set of tools to handle various aspects of application development, such as routing, database interactions, user authentication, etc.
+- **Inversion of Control**: In a framework, control is often inverted, meaning the framework controls parts of the application's flow.
+Developers extend or customize the framework's components to build the application's logic.
+For instance, Angular is a front-end framework developed by Google.
+Angular is used for building dynamic and feature-rich web applications, particularly single-page applications (SPAs).

 >Is React a Library or Framework ?